pdMa2s/scrappy/README.md

 -   -t, --token TOKEN -> Discord Bot Token.
 The `TOKEN` argument can be passed as a command line argument, or set as an environment variable `SCRAPPY_TOKEN`.

-- -c, --channel `CHANNEL` -> The channel to where the bot will show the product prices.
+- -c, --channel CHANNEL_ID -> The `CHANNEL_ID` argument is optional and can be used to specify the channel to where the bot will show the product prices.
 If not provided it will default to the first guild's channel.

 ## Commands